markus93/fit-on-test/readme.md

-# Running the experiments for the "On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers"
+# Running the experiments for the "On the usefulness of the fit-on-test view on evaluating calibration of classifiers" ([link to article](https://doi.org/10.1007/s10994-024-06652-6))

 ## 0. Preliminary

-To prepare the environment, use "environment.yml" as following:
+To prepare the environment, use "environment.yml" as follows:

 ```
 conda env create -f environment.yml